codesankalp/TODO-CLI/README.md

 ### 4. Delete a todo item

-Use the `del` command to remove a todo item by its number.
+The `del` command to remove a todo item by its number.

 ```
 $ ./todo del 3